 The qualification you undertake will depend on the massage therapy you want to specialise in.
 Whatever massage therapy course you take, you need to learn about the anatomy and physiology of the human body to ensure you don’t do more harm than good when massaging your clients.

-If you have a GCSE in either Physical Education and/or biology, you may already be familiar with some of the course content which will give you a sound foundation for any sports massage course you take.
+If you have a GCSE in either Physical Education and/or Biology, you may already be familiar with some of the course content which will give you a sound foundation for any sports massage course you take.

 Depending on where exactly you are in your career, you can begin your massage therapist career by taking advanced apprenticeships with professionals like a beauty therapist or holistic wellbeing professional.